percona/everest-doc/docs/install/installEverest.md

                 ?
 What operators do you want to install?
 MySQL, MongoDB
                 ```

-        2. Run the everestctl install command again to install the PostgreSQL operator again in namespaces production and staging.
+        2. Rerun the everestctl install command to install the PostgreSQL operator in the production and staging namespaces.

             ??? example "Expected output"

                 ```sh
                 ?
-Namespaces managed by Everest [comma separated] production,testagingsting ?
+Namespaces managed by Everest [comma separated] production,staging ?
 What operators do you want to install?
 PostgreSQL
                 ```